-The CEC seeks to make a lasting change in developing countries, while helping these in need today.
+The CEC seeks to make a lasting change in developing countries while helping those in need today.

-We provide funds and guidance to help those in need, develop their own profit making micro-businesses.
-The profit from these business will produce more income over time, with more local control.
+We provide funds and guidance to help those in need, develop their own profit-making micro-businesses.
+The profit from these businesses will produce more income over time, with more local control.

 We recognize that there are needs today, so we set aside 20% of all our funds to provide for those who are hurt, hunger, and helpless.
 The local Bishops distribute these funds as they see the need.

 CEC Development seeks to empower local leaders to provide for themselves.
 We have two legs of the plan.
 The first is to deal with the immediate needs of mercy and clean water.
 We designate 20% of funds from every donation to meet immediate needs and raise funds for clean water to stop the diseases stealing the children’s future.
 80% of funds are designated to build for the future by building income producing micro-businesses that will allow the churches in Africa to support themselves, and decide their own future.

 20% of CEC All Saints Offering is designated for use by the Bishop for Mercy.